By Porschea Lewis, MPH, NACCHO Senior Program Analyst

 Read onward for the highlights of each week’s activities and links to each insightful NACCHO authored blog post.
 Finally, make sure to stay tuned for our upcoming feature blog highlighting the many local health departments generating community awareness and support about emergency planning, response, and recovery throughout the month of September and beyond!

-If you’re Inspired to share you agency’s creative, unique or life-saving preparedness efforts, don’t wait, the NACCHO wants to highlight your with photos, stories, videos, model practices and more via this email!
+If you’re Inspired to share you agency’s creative, unique or life-saving preparedness efforts, don’t wait, contact the NACCHO Preparedness team to highlight your photos, stories, videos, model practices and more via this email!

 Week 1 (Sept 1-2)| Theme: Prepare Globally